DASAwq/dfgdfg/esx_vehicleshopvip/README.md

 ### Database

 - Import `esx_vehicleshopvip.sql` into your MySQL database to set up the necessary tables.
+You can do this by using a MySQL client like phpMyAdmin or MySQL Workbench.
+Here are the steps:
+  1. Open your MySQL client and connect to your database.
+  2. Select the database where you want to import the tables.
+  3. Use the import feature to upload the `esx_vehicleshopvip.sql` file.
+  4. Execute the import to create the tables and insert the initial data.

 ### Configuration